 Hold on, because this darkness will surely fade away.”

 If you are experiencing suicidal thoughts now or know someone who is, call 911 or visit your local emergency room

 Call 1-800-273-8255 https://suicidepreventionlifeline.org/

 Text 741741 from anywhere in the USA https://www.crisistextline.org/

 Please take wonderful care of yourself… I know it doesn’t feel you can or it doesn’t seem worth it yet I know that the world needs you and what you have to offer.
 You deserve a safe and non-judgmental place to process your pain and discover your gift.

 DISCLOSURE: Positive Reframe shares resources with the intent of the positive progression of informed decision making related to issues associated with emotional, relational, physical and spiritual wellness.
 While I share personal and professional perspectives, my writings reflect my personal opinion and not intended to substitute professional advice, diagnosis, and treatment.
-The online medium does not lend itself to the level of detail and rapport building required for thorough assessment and therapeutic intervention.
-Thus the content shared on this page is for informational purposes only.
+The online medium does not lend itself to the level of detail and rapport building required for thorough assessment and therapeutic intervention thus the content shared on this page is for informational purposes only.
 To make well-informed decisions that best meet your family’s unique needs, I highly recommend exploring and researching available options, consulting primary health care providers, engaging in respectful dialogue with friends and family as well as seek referrals from a trusted source for professional counseling.
-I am a Licensed Marriage and Family Therapy in the state Illinois, USA
+I am a Licensed Marriage and Family Therapy in the state of Illinois, USA